Table of Contents

 Tonewoods

 The Core-OC Mahogany features a solid mahogany top, back, and sides.
-Mahogany is known for its warm, balanced tonal qualities, which make it an excellent choice for a wide range of playing styles.
+Mahogany is known for its warm, balanced tonal qualities, making it an excellent choice for various playing styles.

 Body Shape

-The guitar sports a traditional Orchestra Model (OM) body shape, which strikes a balance between comfort and projection, making it suitable for fingerstyle and strumming.
+The guitar sports a traditional Orchestra Model (OM) body shape, which balances comfort and projection and makes it suitable for fingerstyle and strumming.

 Neck Construction

-The mahogany neck is designed with a dovetail joint for enhanced sustain and resonance.
+The mahogany neck has a dovetail joint for enhanced sustain and resonance.
 It is topped with a rosewood fingerboard featuring 20 frets.

 Scalloped X-Bracing